dwyl/learn-docker/README.md

 + http://askubuntu.com/questions/443775/nginx-failing-to-reload-how-to-track-down-why

-Test that your nginx configuration is valid (doen't have errors)
+Test that your nginx configuration is valid (doesn't have errors)
 ```sh
 sudo nginx -t
 ```